World War II Campaigns: Invasion of Poland (September-October, 1939)

 Hitler in total violation of the Munich Agreement, ordered the Wehrmacht to seize the rest of Czechoslovakia.
 German troops cross the border without resistance and enter Prague (March 16, 1939).
 This was aotal violation of the Munich Accords.
 Britain and France only complained diplomatically.
 One result, however, that arch appeaser Prime Minister Chamberlain now understood that Hitler was intent on making war and could not be appeased.
 With all of Czechoslovakia under his control, Hitler began to plan his subgegation of Poland.
 Hitler met with Colonel General Keitel, chief of the High Command of the Armed Forces (OKW) and Colonel General von Brauchitsch, commander in chief of the Whermacht, and informed them that the time had come to settle the Polish problem by military means.
 The following week he presented a strategic outline for an attack on Poland with a deadline no later than September 1, 1939.
 Within days Hitler issues demands for the surrender of Danzig and the "Polish Corridor".
 The Poles reject the German demands (March 22).
 The German press began to intensify attention to the German minority in Poland as they had done with the Germans in Czechoslovakia.

+The Germans during the inter-War period took an encoding machine used by the Railway System to create an effective secure military communications system--Enigma.
+The British and French decided that it was unbreakable and made no real effort go crack it.
 Although unknown at the time, the Poles had cracked the German Enigma machine.
-They thus had access to the German military communications preparing for the invasion.
-The Poles gave the British and French Enigma machines (July 25).
-These machines were the beginning of a the massive Allied Ultra code breaking operation which would play a critical role in Allied operations.
+They thus had access to the German military communications fir several years.
+Upgrades to Enigma froze the Poles out in the months leading up to the German invasion.
+The Poles gave the astonished British and French Enigma machines (July 25).
+These machines were the beginning of a massive Allied Ultra code breaking operation which would come play a critical role in Allied operations.

 Soviet-NAZI Non-Aggression Pact (August 23, 1939)